Sir Tristram Goes West

 "Sir Tristram Goes West" by Eric Keown is a mildly funny ghost story — a very short and slight story — with one really clever idea.

-This idea is simply that an English castle, haunted by a ghost, is sold to America and shipped in pieces over sea to be reassembled; and the ghost perforce goes along.
+This idea is simply that an English castle, haunted by a ghost, is sold to America and shipped in pieces over sea to be reassembled; and the ghost is pressed to go along.
 This is the inspiration for the classic movie comedy The Ghost Goes West (1936).
 The latter form really is where you should enjoy the story; there's a lot more development in the film.

 Please note that "Sir Tristram Goes West" is cleanly funny, a light fantasy with no horrors at all, and definitely without the goopy maggoty trashiness that is revered by many writers of the departed, and even more filmmakers.